Trip postponed until June. April 30 public celebrations canceled because of corona virus

 If you have miles for award travel, start checking with your airline.
 (American Airlines wants 35,000 each way in economy; 70,000 for business.)
 Most have functional on-line systems now, but a phone call may offer additional choices, especially on non-US partner airlines (with a service charge for human interaction).
 Keep trying.
 Award tickets can become available and disappear in 24 hours.
-Transpacific flights may show up as economy now because some partner airlines don't release their seats so long in advance.
-If you book at an economy award level, you may be able to upgrade a month or two in advance, or you can cancel and buy a different ticket.

-Impact of China's Corona virus
+Impact of the corona virus

 For the more adventurous without time pressure, Vietnam contains extraordinary national parks described here https://vietnam.travel/things-to-do/7-amazing-national-parks-vietnam with a good map here https://www.touropia.com/national-parks-in-vietnam/ I can point you toward a local travel agent to make arrangements for additional exploration before or after our program.

 Check the expiration date of your passport.
 It must be six months after your date of entry.
 Vietnam offers a good on-line application system but wait until I send you the link.
 There are also commercial operations that charge more and may not reliable.
-Laos and Cambodia are visas on arrival but you need to bring a visa photo.
+Laos and Cambodia are visas on arrival but you need to provide a visa photo.

-Please scan the picture page of your passport and e-mail it to me as an attachment.
-Taking a picture with your phone is not a good alternative.
+Please scan the picture page of your passport and e-mail it to me as an attachment. email@example.com Taking a picture with your phone is not a good alternative.